Statute of Limitations: How Long Do You Have to Sue Someone for Personal Injury?

 After sustaining an injury due to another party’s negligence, you may file a personal injury claim.
-While this is the situation in most cases, most of the clients who visit Isaacs & Isaacs often ask a common question:
+While this is the situation in most cases, most of the clients who visit Isaacs & Isaacs often ask a common question about the Statute of Limitations:

 It is important that you understand and comply with the relevant statute of limitations that specify the time period to file a claim within your jurisdiction.
 This is the only way that you can answer this question.